dougbutner/universal-consciousness/README.md

 (From A.A Exclusive density lesson) Every piece of the galaxy remains in a level of resonance with the galaxy itself, which

-**Erratum: Saying that we only had courses by myself and compiled works on Aquarius Academy** We have a wonderful course by Heng Ni
+**Erratum: Saying that we had courses by myself and compiled works on Aquarius Academy** We have a wonderful course by Heng Ni on Aquarius Academy as well.
+We hope to have many more instructors!

 # Critical Thinking Questions